wedrik-png/Markey/README.md

 - **Organization** — Choose or create new tags while bookmarking for better organization.
 - **Fast Access** — Search and open bookmarks directly from a tray menu or hotkey.
 Filter by tags.
 - **Lightweight & Portable** — No heavy database or server required.
-- **Open with key** - A unique feature that lets you open a bookmark in surprisingly fast time.
+- **Open with key** - A unique feature that lets you open a bookmark in a second.

 ---